 Type 1 diabetics: produce NO insulin or very little insulin

 Type 2 diabetics: often produce TOO MUCH insulin or produce normal amounts of insulin

 Both type 1 and type 2 diabetes produce the same symptom of high blood sugar but they are obviously very different!

 To recap, in type 1 diabetics, blood sugar was high but insulin levels were low.
 In type 2 diabetics, blood sugar was also high but insulin levels were either normal or elevated.
 Moreover, type 2 diabetics did not respond to insulin injections.

-95 out of 100 diabetics type 2 today.
-However, 100 years ago they did NOT exist.
+95 out of 100 diabetics are type 2 today.
+However, 100 years ago type 2 diabetes did NOT exist.

 This is alarming!

 What's more alarming is that no one seems to be talking about it!!!
 Wake up news media... where are you on this issue (hint to my readers: advertising dollars! and handsomely lobbyists who strong arm our politicians making the rules).